Mojave Nugget

 The Mojave Nugget is a large gold nugget found in California, United States.
 It was found in the Stringer district near Randsburg by prospector Ty Paulsen in 1977 using a metal detector.
 The nugget, which weighs 156 ozt, is part of the Margie and Robert E. Petersen Collection of gold nuggets that was donated to the Natural History Museum of Los Angeles County.
-As of 2022, the scrap metal value of 4.9kg of gold is approximately 270,000 USD.
+As of 2022, the bullion value of 4.9 kg of gold is approximately US$400,000.
 The collection contains 132 pieces of gold and has a total weight of more than 1660 ozt.